 And that’s fine.

-It becomes a potential issue, however, when your future spouse doesn’t agree with your choice in friends or the company you keep.
+It becomes a potential issue, however, when your future spouse doesn’t agree with your choice of friends or the company you keep.

 That could become a real problem.